microsoft/Trieste/samples/infix/README.md

 ";[\n]*" >> [](auto& m) { m.term({Equals}); },
 ```

-These rules are different from the rest.
-The `Equals` rule calls
+These rules, for parsing assignments, are different from the other parsing rules for
-`seq`.
-This command indicates that we are entering into a sequence
+the infix language.
+The first rule calls `seq`.
+This command indicates that we are
-of groups.
+entering into a sequence of groups.
 Let's look at how we parse this line:

 ``` typescript
 x = 5 + 3;